 The freedom to dissent, voice disagreement, and protest is a constitutional right and a central value of academic and intellectual freedom at the University, supporting its mission to foster critical thought and debate.
 The Code of the Board of Governors of the University of North Carolina, Section 600, requires each constituent institution of the UNC System to “protect faculty and students in their responsible exercise of the freedom to teach, learn, and otherwise to seek and speak the truth.”
 The Code also requires faculty and students to “share in the responsibility for maintaining an environment in which academic freedom flourishes and in which the rights of each member of the academic community are respected.”

 Lawful protests and peaceful assemblies are valid forms of expression that add to thought diversity, enhance the educational environment, and encourage social and political engagement.
-However, for the safety, freedom of movement, and academic welfare of students, faculty, and staff, protests and demonstrations must avoid violence, threats, or disruptions to the University’s main operations.
+However, for the safety, freedom of movement, and academic welfare of students, faculty, and staff, protests and demonstrations must avoid violence, hate speech that incites it, threats, or disruptions to the University’s main operations.

 The chancellor has taken a strong position against any acts of violence on campus and has highlighted the University's pledge to defend First Amendment rights, aiming to elevate the discourse and promote civil and informed debate.